Monash-FIT3170/Onboarder/README.md

 ## Common Issues

 #### CORS Error

 - This may sometimes occur when trying to make API requests to backend
 - To resolve this, ensure you have followed the correct steps above regarding configuration files.
 - If this does not work, make sure to have an HTTP Options method alongside every POST request method in the code.

 #### Front End Crash (Blank Screen)

-- Follow above steps, ensuring .env and env.json are correct and in the right place
+- Follow above steps, ensuring both .env files and the env.json file are correct and in the right place

 #### SAM cannot find Docker

 - Ensure that default Docker Socket is enabled.
 - Sometimes you may need to disable this in Docker Advanced Settings, restart and the enable it again.